Arizona Game & Fish Joins Arizona Public Service for Earth Month Cleanup

 For this year’s Earth Month, APS has teamed up with the Arizona Game and Fish Department to provide cleanup projects on April 29th in specific areas that are in need.
 The list can be found at AZGFD

-Earth Month will be out @ the Rio Salado Habitat Restoration Area NE Central Trailhead parking lot 2439 S. Central Ave, Phoenix, AZ 85004 7:00 am – 9:30 am.
+Earth Month was out early for this event @ the Rio Salado Habitat Restoration Area NE Central Trailhead parking lot 2439 S. Central Ave, Phoenix, AZ 85004.

 Earth Month is granted many Proclamations globally from governments to universities and industries.
 Being that we are in Arizona this is the one from the City of Maricopa presented to us April 7, 2026.
 For others, please mail them in.